-- Visit masters of folk arts on Church Street.
+- Visit masters of folk arts on Pennington Street.
 Many traditional artists offer hands-on activities at their tables.
 Explore origami, Arabic calligraphy, Henna body decorations, Navajo bead bracelets, and Mexican paper flowers, among many others.

 - Wander the festival grounds and try new foods to expand the range of your palate.
 Can you try something for each of your taste regions to enjoy?

 - Sweet: Sonoran raspados or Thai fried bananas or Lil’ Orbits mini-donuts!

 - Spicy: Dare to try Mama Carey’s hot wings?

 - Salty: Get thirsty after some French fries or Kettle corn!